vedph/pinakes-api/README.md

 - `15 (2/2) - 16 (1/4)`
 - `1657-1719` by error; this is not considered, as it should be sporadic.

+### Subset

+This is not exposed in a UI, but is a general filter always applied to get only the RAP data subset.

+RAP records are identified in table `identifiants` by `id_type`=234; the `id` supposedly being the work ID.
+In `remarque` you find the name of the curator (e.g. `Curator: Bucossi 2020`).

+So all the work IDs must be JOINed with `identifiants i ON i.id=work ID WHERE id_type=234`.

 ### Search Author

 Filters: